elvin-7/Linear-Regression-in-Python/README.md

 ### Creating dummy variables

 At this point, I already knew what my dependent and independent variables were going to be.
-The dependent variable, which is the model I was going to try to predict was the transfer_fee and the independent variables (predictors) were the year,age,new_position and transfer_period.
+The dependent variable, which is the variable I was going to try to predict was the transfer_fee and the independent variables (predictors) were year,age,new_position and transfer_period varaibles.

-However, there was a small problem with the dependent variables.
+However, there was a small problem with the independent variables.
 There were two columns there that had categorical data.
-The new_position and the transfer_period varaibles.
+The new_position and the transfer_period columns.
 To deal with this, I had to create dummy varaibles for both these columns since regression models can only work with numerical data.

 What is a dummy varaible?
 According to wikipedia, a dummy variable is one that takes a binary value (0 or 1) to indicate the absence or presence of some categorical effect.

-For the transfer_period, since there were only two categories so I set Summer as 0 and winter as 1.
+For the transfer_period, since there were only two categories, I set Summer to 0 and winter to 1.

 However, because there were 4 different categories in the new_position column, we had to create multiple dummy variables.
 The code is as follows:
 ```